-In addition, the company continues to participate and receives the entrepreneurial social responsibility standard award.
-CSR-DIW CONTINUOUS AWARD 2022 under the project to promote industrial plants to be socially and community sustainably responsible organized by the Department of Industrial Works, Ministry of Industry.
-The company is committed to conducting business under corporate governance with importance and responsibility to personnel to be in line with CSR-DIW project standards of the Department of Industrial Works, which encourages industrial enterprises to carry out work that demonstrates social responsibility and develops sustainable coexistence between the industry and the community.
-It has also participated in the promotion and development of communities, including occupational health and environment, education, and quality of life development through projects concretely.
+In addition, the company received the CSR-DIW CONTINUOUS AWARD 2023 for entrepreneurs in the year 2023 under the project to promote industrial factories to have sustainable social and community responsibility, organized by the Department of Industrial Works, Ministry of Industry.
+The Company is committed to conducting business under corporate governance that gives importance to and responsibility for personnel, communities, society, and the environment in a sustainable manner and conforms to CSR-DIW project standards, Department of Industrial Works which encourages industrial operators to carry out work that shows social responsibility and develops a sustainable coexistence between the industrial sector and the community.
+In addition, we also participate in community promotion and development, which is occupational health, environment, education, and quality of life development through various projects.

-The company has received green industry level 3 - Green System Certification from the Department of Industrial Works, which ensures that the company has systematic environmental management.
-Monitoring, evaluation, and review for continuous improvement, receiving recognized environmental awards and certifications related to resource and environmental conservation.
+The Company has received green industry level 3 - Green System Certification from the Department of Industrial Works, ensuring systematic environmental management.
+There is monitoring, evaluation, and review for continuous development and also receiving recognized environmental awards and has been certified with standards related to resource and environmental conservation.